 When you’re alerted to a problem in your infrastructure, the last thing you want to do is waste time wondering what to do next.
 That’s why we have enhanced our monitor status page so you can quickly get the lay of the land and take action.
 We’ve redesigned the monitor status page to be faster, and each page brings together a wealth of useful data about any automated monitor and the alerts it generates:

 - Timeseries graph of the monitored metric or state

 - Detailed history across monitored infrastructure

 You can also access the status page when your systems are healthy to explore how often each monitor alerts, in which groups, and see the detailed history of each monitor from the past days, weeks, or months.

 The history pane allows you to explore monitor trends, see instantly whether a particular issue is acute or chronic, or compare monitored groups with one another.
 Just like any timeseries graph in Datadog, you can select an area of interest to zoom in, or pan across time to identify when symptoms first appeared.
 With the timeframe bracket, you can drill down to a smaller range of time to pinpoint where issues are occurring.
 The evaluation graph shows how that data was evaluated against the alert thresholds you set for the monitor, giving you greater context for that selected timeframe.

-By displaying all the data about a monitor in one place, we are confident that the new status page will help you better understand your monitors and the metrics they’re tracking.
-The new monitor status page is available for you to explore in Datadog today.
+By displaying all the data about a monitor in one place, we are confident that the status page will help you better understand your monitors and the data they’re tracking.
+The monitor status page is available for you to explore in Datadog today.
 Current users can access the status page by clicking on the name of any monitor or from any monitor event notification.
 Not a Datadog customer yet?
 Sign up for a free trial.